Jeffrey-S-Smith/can-of-books-frontend/README.md

 This is a React application.
 The main components used are Navbar and Carousel.
 The navbar also uses react router so users can be routed to the homepage and the about us page.
 The application uses axios to send requests to a back end server.

 ## Change Log
-01-01-2001 4:59pm - Application now has GUI that includes a carousel to display books and a navbar that links to homepage and about page.
+08-29-2022 4:59pm - Application now has GUI that includes a carousel to display books and a navbar that links to homepage and about page.

+08-30-2022 4:59pm - Application allows user to add and delete books from homepage.

 ## Estimates